Internal Communication Management Masters (MA)

 The Internal Communication Management MA is run jointly by Kingston Business School and Capita Learning and Development.
 It is the only masters course to have been developed by such a blend of respected academics and practitioners in this field.
 It is the only course of its kind offered in the UK, and is endorsed by the Institute of Internal Communication.

-As a part-time student, you will develop your interpersonal and leadership skills as well as your understanding of communication and change in the organisational context.
+You will develop your interpersonal and leadership skills as well as your understanding of communication and change in the organisational context.
 You will put theory into practice through application to your – or your client's – workplace environment.
 You will plan, undertake and present the findings of a substantial research project in the field of internal communication management with academic rigour.

 Part-time study, blended learning

-The masters in Internal Communication Management can fit flexibly around your work schedule.
+The Internal Communication Management MA can fit flexibly around your work schedule.
 Lessons are delivered in four two-day workshops during the year.
-We take a ‘blended learning' approach and integrate online discussions, podcasts and expert speakers together with the highly interactive workshops.
+We take a 'blended learning' approach and integrate online discussions, podcasts and expert speakers together with the highly interactive workshops.
 This stimulates enhanced interaction between the students throughout the programme and encourages the group to work as a whole, supporting one another throughout.

 Key resources – including journal articles and teaching materials – can be accessed online when you need them.
 And the StudySpace platform keeps you connected with your peers in between times.
 Our theory into practice approach means that you apply your new knowledge in your workplace as part of the learning process.